Sreelekha Mitra: Controversies

 On 26 August 2024, Mitra lodged an official complaint against Ranjith with the Kochi Police Commissioner claiming that the director had clutched her hand and later on attempted to spread his hand to the other parts of her body with sexual intention.
 She wrote that the incident took place in DD Flats in Kadavanthra, Kochi where she was invited to discuss her role.

+Political career

+Mitra is a member of the CPI(M) and has campaigned for the leftist cause in the West Bengal elections.
+Her father had also been a member of CPI(M).

 Personal life

 While working in Teen Satyi, a Bengali telefilm for ETV Bangla, Sreelekha met Siladitya Sanyal who was the assistant director of the telefilm.
 Sanyal works as a professor in SRFTI.
 They married on 20 November 2003.
 They separated in 2013.
 They have a daughter named Oishi Sanyal born on 7 December 2005.

 She was offended when she was informed by director Aditya Vikram Sengupta that her name was not there in the credit-list of Rainbow Jelly on Netflix.